maestro-server/webdocs/docs/userguide/reports/scheduler.rst

 ------------

-As an example, we can see schedulers responsable to automatic sync a cloud provider data on Maestro.
+As an example, we can see schedulers accountable to automatic sync a cloud provider data on Maestro.

 .. image:: ../../_static/screen/scheduler_counts.png
    :alt: Maestro Server - Scheduler counts